torvalds/linux/Documentation/sound/hd-audio/notes.rst

 Speaker and Headphone Output
 ----------------------------
-One of the most frequent (and obvious) bugs with HD-audio is the silent output from either or both of a built-in speaker and a headphone jack.
+One of the most frequent (and obvious) s with HD-audio is the silent output from either or both of a built-in speaker and a headphone jack.
 In general, you should try a headphone output at first.
 A speaker output often requires more additional controls like the external amplifier bits.
 Thus a headphone output has a slightly better chance.

-Before making a bug report, double-check whether the mixer is set up correctly.
+Before making a  report, double-check whether the mixer is set up correctly.
 The recent version of snd-hda-intel driver provides mostly "Master" volume control as well as "Front" volume (where Front indicates the front-channels).
 In addition, there can be individual